 The statistical model defines some "canonical" parameters $(2N\mu, 2Nm)$ and g for the geometric dispersal model).
 The bounds define a range of values of the parameters to be explored, by default an (hyper)cube of values for these parameters.
 For all models but IBD, the default "canonical" sampling scale should be used and there is no clear reasons to use another space.
 But for the IBD model, this may not be most appropriate when only some combinations of parameters have a high likelihood.
 For example, the likelihood may be mainly function of the composite neighborhood (Nb) parameter, and in that case it is more interesting to investigate high Nm/low g values, and conversely, for fixed Nb values (both a high Nm and a high g value will result in an extremely large Nb value).
 Rather than sampling given ranges of Nmand g values, it is then better to sample given ranges of Nb and g values.
 The samplingSpace parameter specifies the meaning of the bounds.
-Note that the parameters points (as they appear in pointls_n.txt and output_n.txt files, in particular) are still in terms of the canonical parameters of the model.
+Note that the parameters points (as they appear in pointls\n.txt and output\n.txt files, in particular) are still in terms of the canonical parameters of the model.

 There are two implemented deviations from the canonical set of param-The first is samplingSpace=,Nb, which specifies that the second eters. parameter is the neighborhood size rather than 2Nm.
 In the linear habitat model where Nb values depend on the spatial scale assumed by the user, all values of Nb input by the user and returned by the program are in the scale given by the user.
 The second is samplingSpace=,,condS2 (or samplingSpace=,,DispersedSigma2).
-Together with samplingScale=, ,logscale, this performs uniform sampling of $\ln(\sigma{\rm cond}^2)$ rather than g (recall that $\sigma{\rm cond}^2$ is the mean-squared dispersal distance of dispersed genes and is only a function of q).
+Together with samplingScale=, ,logscale, this performs uniform sampling of $\ln(\sigma{\rm cond}^2)$ rather than g (recall that $\sigma{\text{cond}}^2$ is the mean-squared dispersal distance of dispersed genes and is only a function of g).
 This can be generally useful when there is a plateau of high likelihood values for large values of the neighborhood size, as expected for samples simulated under high neighborhood values.
-See for example the analysis in Section 9.1.
-This is also useful for example if the q value to be tested is 0.99999.
-In that case uniform sampling of hundreds of g values is unlikely to generate q values large enough, so that ultimately no predicted likelihood value will be available for testing q = 0.99999, nor for testing the implied neighborhood value.
-Users can easily control the q sampling on an ad hoc basis using lowerBound and upperBound settings, but for more systematic evaluations, uniform sampling and kriging of $\ln(\sigma{\text{cond}}^2)$ values is useful (Rousset & Leblois, 2012).
+See for example the analysis in Section 8.1.
 In contrast to the Nb scale, $\sigma{\rm cond}^2$ is considered only a transformation of q and does not depend on the spatial scale.
 In other words, it is measured in lattice units.
 In these units it is at least 1 in linear habitats and 1/2 in two dimensional habitats.